 Doctors do not know the exact cause of rosacea but believe that some people may inherit a tendency to develop the disorder.
 People who blush frequently may be more likely to develop rosacea.
 Some researchers believe that rosacea is a disorder where blood vessels dilate too easily, resulting in flushing and redness.

 Factors that cause rosacea to flare up in one person may have no effect on another person.
 Although the following factors have not been well-researched, some people claim that one or more of them have aggravated their rosacea: heat (including hot baths), strenuous exercise, sunlight, wind, very cold temperatures, hot or spicy foods and drinks, alcohol consumption, menopause, emotional stress, long-term use of topical steroids on the face, and bacteria.

 Although there is no cure for rosacea, it can be treated and controlled.
 A dermatologist (a medical doctor who specializes in diseases of the skin) usually treats rosacea.
 The goals of treatment are to control the condition and improve the appearance of the patient’s skin.
 It may take several weeks or months of treatment before a person notices an improvement of the skin.

-Some doctors will prescribe a topical antibiotic, which is applied directly to the affected skin.
-For people with more severe cases, doctors often prescribe an oral (taken by mouth) antibiotic.
-The papules and pustules symptomatic of rosacea may respond quickly to treatment, but the redness and flushing are less likely to improve.
-Recently, a topical gel was approved that can ease the redness associated with rosacea.1
+Treatments for rosacea include medicines that are applied directly to the affected skin.1 Some doctors will prescribe a topical antibiotic, which is applied directly to the affected skin.
+For people with more severe cases, doctors may prescribe an oral (taken by mouth) antibiotic.

 1All medicines can have side effects.
 Some medicines and side effects are mentioned in this publication.
 Some side effects may be more severe than others.
 You should review the package insert that comes with your medicine and ask your health care provider or pharmacist if you have any questions about the possible side effects.